Website Manager

 Section 1.
 All children will receive a participation award through Pinto Division.

 Section 2.
 Trophies will be given to the teams that finish first and second place in their division play-offs.
-Teams that compete with teams from outside the MBSA may not necessarily receive this award.
+Teams

 Article 15 – MBSA Annual Scholarship

-Section 1 – Two scholarships of $500.00 each will be awarded to one female and one male graduating senior seeking continued education at any university, college, or trade school.
-Applicants must meet the following criteria:
+Section 1 – Two scholarships of $2000.00 each will be awarded to one female and one male graduating senior

-● Must be a High School Senior and live within School District 210 boundaries (private schools included)
+● Must be a High School Senior and live within School District 210 boundaries (private schools

-● Must be attending a university, college or trade school after High School
+● Must be attending a university, college, or trade school after High School

 ● Must have participated in the MBSA a minimum of four years as a player, umpire or both